Things to do in the Izu Peninsula, Shizouka

 Where to stay at the Izu Peninsula

 The main city in the Izu Peninsula is of course called Izu.
 It could be a good base to stay and travel around the peninsula.
-Also, Shimoda, a city south-east of Izu is another good base, near to Perry Road.

-Although if you are feeling intrepid and wish for sunrise and sunset views over the incredible western coastline, pick one of the oceanfront hotels near Dogashima.
+If you are feeling intrepid and wish for sunrise and sunset views over the incredible western coastline, pick one of the oceanfront hotels near Dogashima.

 Hotel New Ginsui offers Japanese-style rooms, huge onsen facilities complete with yukata for the whole family and games room.
 Our kids were even treated to a bag of treats and some origami crane ornaments when we departed.